João Cancelo: Youth

 Cancelo represented Portugal in the 2012 UEFA European Under-19 Championship.
 He was also selected for the following edition in Lithuania.

-With the under-20s, Cancelo appeared at the 2013 FIFA World Cup and the 2014 Toulon Tournament.
-He featured in two games in the former competition, with the country reaching the round-of-16.
+With the under-20s, Cancelo appeared at the 2013 FIFA U-20 World Cup and the 2014 Toulon Tournament.
+He featured in two games in the former competition, with the country reaching the round of 16.

-Cancelo was part of the under-21 squad that competed in the 2015 European Championships.
+Cancelo was part of the under-21 squad that competed in the 2015 UEFA European Under-21 Championship.
 He replaced left-back Raphaël Guerreiro midway through the second half of the 5–0 semi-final win against Germany for his only appearance of the tournament, in a final runner-up finish to Sweden.